 Pulmonary embolism with superior mesenteric artery thrombosis

-A middle-aged woman presents with dyspnoea and severe abdominal pain.
+A middle-aged woman presents with dyspnea and severe abdominal pain.

 Loading Stack -